Product Guide

 • Give it 24–72 hours before stress-testing.
 VHB adhesive reaches full bond strength over time, not instantly.

-This is where parents sometimes over- or under-protect.
-You don't need to pad every edge in your house — that's not realistic and it's not necessary.
-But you do need to think systematically.
+This is where many parents tend to over- or under-protect.
+You don’t need to pad every edge in your house, that is neither realistic nor necessary.
+But you do need to approach it systematically.

-My younger daughter, at around 14 months, managed to find the one unprotected corner on our media console — the back lower edge that I hadn't thought to cover because it faced the wall.
-She wasn't hurt, but she was close enough that I spent the next hour on my hands and knees re-evaluating every piece of furniture in the room.
-The corners you don't think about are the ones worth thinking about.
+My younger daughter, at around 14 months, managed to find the one unprotected corner on our media console, the back lower edge that I hadn’t thought to cover as it faced the wall.
+She wasn’t hurt, but she was close enough that I spent the next hour on my hands and knees re-evaluating every piece of furniture in the room.
+The corners you don’t think about are the ones worth thinking about.

 • Coffee tables (low, central, constantly in the travel path)